The National Debt Relief Act

 with a change in government policy, rather than higher taxes.

 Here is the explanation :

 The Gross Domestic Product went from $14.4 Trillion in 2008 to $19.39 trillion in 2017, according to Trading Economics Magazine.
-That means The US added $554 Billion Dollars to the economy each year for the past 9 years.
+That means The US added on average, $554 Billion Dollars to the economy each year for the past 9 years.